How Fast Did The First Automobile Go

 The Evolution of Engine Technology

 The development of more powerful and efficient engines was a key factor in increasing automobile speeds.
-Engineers experimented with different engine designs, fuel systems, and materials to improve performance.
-The introduction of multi-cylinder engines, for example, significantly increased power output.
-Similarly, advancements in carburation and ignition systems improved fuel efficiency and combustion, leading to higher speeds.
+So naturally, engineers experimented with different engine designs, fuel systems, and materials to improve performance.
+Consider this: the introduction of multi-cylinder engines, for example, significantly increased power output.
+Similarly, advancements in carburation and ignition systems improved fuel efficiency and combustion, leading to higher speeds Practical, not theoretical..

 Aerodynamics and Streamlining